Nicoka11/NicolasKa_12_10072022/README.md

 *The app will be accessible on port 5173*

+To switch from real to mocked data, of change the user id you can change the variables in `/env/.env` of the frontend project.

 ### For further details [click here](https://excalidraw.com/#json=4XLfL_pfFyMsBUYjFlCpF,e_AXRrwcoTAEq9vCMAlyFQ)

 Hope you will enjoi it, thank you :)